 The Court found there was evidence that the seller’s downturn exceeded that of its peers and was disproportionate to the unforeseen competition in the industry.

-BOTTOM LINE: The Court suggested that the parties could have excluded specific matters from the definition of material adverse effect.
-The time and effort to do so is worth it!
+BOTTOM LINE: The Court suggested that the parties could have excluded specific matters from the definition of material adverse effect; take the time and make the effort to do so!

 Note The Difference Between Preliminary Discussions And Negotiations In The Context Of MFW Requirements.

-The Court disagreed with plaintiff’s proposition that the controller’s company failed to meet the requirements and noted the distinction between “preliminary discussions” and “negotiations”.
-The court opined that “in most instances, ‘negotiations’ begin when a proposal is made by one party which, if accepted by the counter-party, would constitute an agreement between the parties regarding the contemplated transaction.”
+The Court disagreed with plaintiff’s proposition that the controlling stockholder failed to meet the requirements and noted the distinction between “preliminary discussions” and “negotiations”.
+The Court opined that “in most instances, ‘negotiations’ begin when a proposal is made by one party which, if accepted by the counter-party, would constitute an agreement between the parties regarding the contemplated transaction.”
 The requirement is triggered from the “outset of negotiation” and not by “extensive preliminary discussions”.
-The court noted that the negotiation process did not start until the controller company submitted an offer letter which was “the first move in the negotiation bout”.
-The preliminary discussions did not amount to bargaining but just exploratory exchanges, or include discussions on the price, which was a distinguishing feature of negotiations.
+The Court noted that the negotiation process did not start until the Company submitted an offer letter which was “the first real move in the negotiating bout”.
+The preliminary discussions did not amount to bargaining but just exploratory exchanges, and did not include discussions on the price, which was a distinguishing feature of negotiations.